 In 2007, Christian Jott Jenny founded the “Festival da Jazz St. Moritz”.
 For once he bundles his energy in being a pure producer.
 With success: year after year Jenny pilots the biggest stars of the scene (Nigel Kennedy, Ahmad Jamal, Chick Corea, Dee Dee Bridgewater and many more) into the small and extremely intimate Dracula Club in St.Moritz.

-In 2018, Jenny runs for mayor of St. Moritz and is actually elected.
-He passes on the operational management of the festival to his team and remains in the background as founder in an advisory capacity.
+In 2018, Jenny stood as a candidate for mayor of St. Moritz, was elected, and held the post until 2026.
+He handed over the day-to-day running of the festival to his team and remained in an advisory role behind the scenes as its founder.

-Despite his busy work as mayor, Christian Jott Jenny still finds time in his free time and in the evenings for one or the other concert.
-His very personal song recital “Quand on n’a pas ce qu’on aime” (2018) finds a large audience.
+Despite his demanding work as mayor, Christian Jott Jenny still found time in his spare time and in the evenings to attend the odd concert or two.

-Christian Jott Jenny is the father of two children and his renowned art figure, the society tenor Leo Wundergut.
-He lives in Europe, St. Moritz and Switzerland.
+Christian Jott Jenny is the father of two children and of his renowned fictional character, the socialite tenor Leo Wundergut.